A typical data journey

 When switched on, this mode turns off the phone's transmitting and receiving functions for mobile voice calls, data and Wi-Fi.
 These functions are not allowed to be used during the flight.

 Kathleen doesn't really need to switch on Flight Mode until she's on the plane, but she doesn't want to forget.

 Just before take-off, the cabin crew ask everyone to switch off electronic devices such as laptops and tablets.

-Rules differ between airlines, and many now allow small electronic devices less than one kilogram, to be used during take-off and landing.
+Rules differ between airlines, and some may ask you to switch Flight Mode on instead of turning off your device.
+Some also allow small electronic devices less than one kilogram, to be used during take-off and landing.

 During the flight